seanGSISG/Create-OutlookSignature_Public/README.md

 `-Logo Logo-Default2`

 **PARAMETER -User**
 Specify a User.
-Files will be saved to C:\Temp\Signatures
+Files will be saved to C:\Temp\Signatures.
+Registry settings are ignored if this parameter is used.
+Useful for testing purposes.

 **EXAMPLE**
 `-User JDoe`